 What sort of chamber is it?

-We use an extremely high quality Oxyhealth chamber which is made in America.
+We use an extremely high-quality Oxyhealth chamber which is made in America.
 These chambers are free of the harmful chemicals which can off-gas.
 Off-gassing can be an issue with cheaper brands, not just for xenoestrogenic toxic load but also risk of fire.
-The sessions are carried out in our Spitalfields Clinic, which is within walking distance of the City and Shoreditch, with excellent transport links.
+The sessions are carried out in our Kentish Town Clinic, where we have free parking.

 What happens during a session?

 A hyperbaric session lasts for between 55 and 80 minutes and is a very relaxing process.
 The chamber itself is a spacious and comfortable fabric container with three windows so there’s plenty of natural light.
 WE have an Oxyhealth Vitaeris chamber in the clinic.
 During the process you can meditate, have a nap or read.
 We also offer red light therapy as a concomitant treatment as our red light devices have been safely designed to go in a soft hyperbaric chamber.